AdvaniaSE/PowerShellAdvancedFundamentals/02. Functions/Detailed.md

 }
 ```

-2. `Add-FiveToNumber` - A function that adds five to the parameter `Number` and outputs the result.
+2. `Add-FiveToNumber` - A function that adds five to the parameter `Number` and outputs the result

 ```PowerShell
 function Add-FiveToNumber {